• A new book for introverted shy and socially anxious lawyers

 Contact

-Heidi is available for group workshops and one-on-one consulting/mentoring.
+Heidi is available for keynote presentations, webinars, group workshops, retreat facilitation, and one-on-one consulting/mentoring.

 Please email her at heidi@theintrovertedlawyer.com for dates and rates.